alexkemp9/Python3docs/README.md

 >
 > This can be viewed within [bug7.odt](./bug7.odt) + [bug7.pdf](./bug7.pdf).
 Note that the 2nd item is a dupe of bug#5.
 8. In contrast to #6, under v7 `Ctrl+-` (insert soft Hyphen) DOES work inside a Jump-Box / TextBox, and the word breaks as desired, but no hyphen is inserted at the break.
 Using the menu is an identical result.
 Within the document itself this action works as expected.
 An example can be seen in the jumpbox at #4 (on the LHS of the sidebar on p293 of [‘3_new.pdf’](3_new.pdf), where a soft hyphen has been inserted between 'trans' + 'late'.
 The word is broken as desired, but no hyphen is inserted (this is fixed in v24.8).
-9. #### In Writer, Chapter / Heading Numbers setup is only effective if zero Headers are created *before* Setup is completed
+9. #### In Writer v24.8.3.2, Chapter / Heading Numbers setup is only effective if zero Headers are created *before* Setup is completed

 > [Bugzilla 164306](https://bugs.documentfoundation.org/show_bug.cgi?id=164306)
 >
 > Chapter Numbers (Heading Numbers in v24.8) will only work if the Headings are inserted into the document *after* the `menu:/Tools/Chapter / Heading Numbering…` is setup.
 If done in the reverse order, Chapter numbers will work with neither Fields nor Heading styles.
-10. #### In Writer, Heading Numbering will NOT work as serial caption fields in Master Documents
+10. #### In Writer v24.8.3.2, Heading Numbering will NOT work as serial caption fields in Master Documents
 >
 > [Bugzilla 164307](https://bugs.documentfoundation.org/show_bug.cgi?id=164307)
 >